Focus and Scope

 Aims

-Jurnal Ilmiah Peuradeun is a leading peer-reviewed and open-access journal which publishes scholarly works of researchers and scholars from around the world, and specializes in the Social Sciences.
-The journal also has a strong interest in the scientific development of theory that is of global significance.
+Jurnal Ilmiah Peuradeun is a leading peer-reviewed and open-access journal which publishes scholarly works of researchers and scholars from around the world and specializes in the social sciences.
+The journal has a strong interest in the scientific development of theory that is of global significance.

 Focus